Source-Free Domain Adaptation for RGB-D Semantic Segmentation with Vision Transformers: Method

-As we can see from Fig. \ref{fig:fda}, the approach allows to better align the depth ranges and makes the synthetic source data less ``clean'', matching the fact that real-world target data computed with stereo vision has more artifacts and a less sharp distribution (see Section \ref{sec:implementation} for more details on the employed datasets).
-On the other side, using an excessively large $\beta$ clearly introduces visual artifacts that can affect the network performances.
+As we can see from Figure \ref{fig:fda_synthia}, the approach allows to better align the depth ranges and makes the synthetic source data less ``clean'', matching the fact that real-world target data computed with stereo vision has more artifacts and a less sharp distribution (see Section \ref{sec:implementation} for more details on the employed datasets).
+On the other side, using an excessively large $\beta$ introduces visual artifacts that can affect the network's performance.